HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 ## L1/L2 regularization distribution

-L1, L2 regularizations correspond to the priors of MAP in Bayesian.
+L1 and L2 regularization correspond to the priors of MAP in Bayesian.
 See [here](https://github.com/HsiangHung/Machine_Learning_Note/tree/master/Bayesian_%26_MCMC#22-map).
-L2 regularization is equivalent to Gaussian prior [[Cross Validated: Why is the L2 regularization equivalent to Gaussian prior?]][Why is the L2 regularization equivalent to Gaussian prior?], whereas L1 corresponds to [Laplace prior](https://en.wikipedia.org/wiki/Laplace_distribution) (double exponential distribution).
+L2 regularization is equivalent to **Gaussian** prior [[Cross Validated: Why is the L2 regularization equivalent to Gaussian prior?]][Why is the L2 regularization equivalent to Gaussian prior?], whereas L1 corresponds to [Laplace prior](https://en.wikipedia.org/wiki/Laplace_distribution) (double exponential distribution).

+The main intuitive difference between the L1 and L2 regularization is that L1 regularization tries to estimate the **median** while the L2 regularization tries to estimate the **mean** to avoid overfitting.
+Here is the intuition explanation: [L1 regression estimates median whereas L2 regression estimates mean?](https://stats.stackexchange.com/questions/34613/l1-regression-estimates-median-whereas-l2-regression-estimates-mean).

 [Why is the L2 regularization equivalent to Gaussian prior?]: https://stats.stackexchange.com/questions/163388/why-is-the-l2-regularization-equivalent-to-gaussian-prior
 [[Cross Validated: Why is the L2 regularization equivalent to Gaussian prior?]
 Why is the L2 regularization equivalent to Gaussian prior?](https://stats.stackexchange.com/questions/163388/why-is-the-l2-regularization-equivalent-to-gaussian-prior)